teuben/teunix/README.md

 you will find hundreds and hundreds of sites that have nice ways to maintain your dotfiles.

-If you need help with your version of Unix, or with Photography, I could be persuaded, for a small fee of course.
+If you need help with your version of Unix, or with Photography, or Badminton tournaments, I could be persuaded, for a small fee of course.